2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

-By the same reasoning, we can conclude that there must be some feature of the second particle -- i.e.\ the element of reality -- that determines the outcome of the x-spin measurement, since its x-spin value we can also, in principle, infer by measuring the spin of the first particle along the x-axis.
-In this reasoning, it is crucial that we are able to reveal the spin of the second particle without influencing, i.e.\ disturbing this particle, as it is here guaranteed by the spatial distance between the particles.
-If this was not the case -- e.g. if we would directly measure the x (or z) spin component on the second particle -- then there would be a possibility that the very act of measuring of x-spin actually creates that x-spin ``element of reality'' only upon the measurement, and that it was not existent before the measurement.
-The EPR paper is explicit about this requirement, when stating \cite{EPRpaper}: ``If, without in any way disturbing a system, we can predict with certainty (i.e., with probability equal to unity) the value of a physical quantity, then there exists an element of reality corresponding to that quantity.''
+By the same reasoning, we can conclude that there must be some feature of \bob's particle -- i.e.\ \cor{an} element of reality -- that determines the outcome of the x-spin measurement, since its x-spin value we can also, in principle, infer by measuring the spin of \alice's particle along the x-axis.
+In this reasoning, it is crucial that we are able to reveal the spin of \bob's particle without influencing, i.e.\ disturbing this particle, as it is here guaranteed by the spatial distance between the particles \cor{ -- of course, assuming the validity of the ``locality'' premise (which was never doubted in the paper).
+Namely, if any influence of Alice's measurement on Bob's particle was possible, then there would remain a possibility that the spin value of Bob's particle became well-defined only after Alice's measurement and due to it.
+This is why the ``without in any way disturbing a system'' requirement had to be present in the above EPR definition of an ``element of reality''.}